A proposal for nonabelian (0,2) mirrors: Conclusions

 \section{Conclusions}

 In this paper we have described an extension of the nonabelian mirror proposal of \cite{Gu:2018fpm} from two-dimensional (2,2) supersymmetric theories to (0,2) supersymmetric theories.
 The result is a simple systematic ansatz which both generalizes and simplifies previous approaches to Hori-Vafa-style (0,2) abelian mirrors \cite{Adams:2003zy,Chen:2016tdd,Chen:2017mxp,Gu:2017nye}, and also applies to nonabelian cases \cite{Gu:2018fpm,Chen:2018wep,Gu:2019zkw}.
-We have given general arguments for why this ansatz reproduces correlation functions and quantum sheaf cohomology rings, and have checked in detail in specific examples of mirrors in abelian and nonabelian theories.
+We have demonstrated that this mirror proposal has the desired properties of a gauge theoretic mirror: it reproduces symmetries, correlation functions and quantum sheaf cohomology rings, and demonstrated how one can recover the one-loop effective superpotential of the original theory, in general cases.
+In addition, we have checked the proposal in specific examples of mirrors in abelian and nonabelian theories.